Cymbospondylus: Skull

 Like other ichthyosaurs, the snout of Cymbospondylus is elongated into a long, conical rostrum, the largest bones of which are the premaxillae and nasal bones.
 The nasal bones also extend far back, and, with the frontal bones, reach the anterior edge of the temporal fenestrae.
 The eye sockets are oval to ovoid in shape and are proportionally small in relation to the size of the skull.
 The shape of the superior temporal fenestra differs between some species, being oval in C. nichollsi and C. duelferi but triangular in C. petrinus.
-The number of bony elements constituting the sclerotic rings varies between species :
+The number of bony elements constituting the scleral rings varies between species:

 12 ossicles in C. duelferi; 13 ossicles in C. buchseri; 14 ossicles in C. nichollsi; and between 14 and 18 ossicles in C. petrinus.
-Although a sclerotic ring is preserved in C. youngorum, nothing has been said about the number of ossicles constituting it in the latter.
+Although a scleral ring is preserved in C. youngorum, nothing has been said about the number of ossicles constituting it in the latter.
 The sagittal crest is more or less pronounced in the different species, being low in C. duelferi and C. nichollsi, clearly high in C. petrinus, (Note: These observations differ according to certain specimens of C. petrinus, because this distinction of the sagittal crest is clearer in the skull of specimen UCMP 9950 than in specimen UCMP 9913.) and totally absent in C. youngorum.
 The occipital condyle of Cymbospondylus is concave in shape.
 Like other ichthyosaurs, Cymbospondylus has an elongated and thin lower jaw, extending backwards to beyond the back of the skull.
 The dentary, the main bone making up the lower jaw, extends almost to the level of the middle of the eye socket.
 The surangular also represents an important part of the mandible, and thins down to the retro-articular process.
 The angular bone forms the ventral part of the lateral side of the lower jaw and contacts the surangular via a long suture.